Last Updated on March 12, 2023

 I wonder what will happen by then.
 How will industries in our country adapt to accommodate prospective employees with limited hands-on experience?
 Well, I guess they can always have boot camps.

-I wonder how these soon-to-be graduates will develop valuable “soft” skills in personal and professional development if their interaction with their college peers becomes limited.
+I wonder how these soon-to-be graduates will develop valuable “soft” skills in personal and professional development if their interaction with their college peers is limited.
 Well, I guess they can learn along the way.

 I wonder if the educational sector will still return to its previous form or change into a hybrid type of education — only time will tell.